di-in-scala/di-in-scala.github.io-sources/_includes/factories.md

 ## Factories as functions

-In the simplest form, a factory is simply a function: it is a parametrized way to create an object.
+In the simplest form, a factory is a function: a parametrized way to create an object.
 You can also think of it is of a partially wired dependency.

 Let's say the `TrainLoader` additionally requires a `CarLoader` dependency parametrized by `CarType` (the type of the train car to load: coal, refrigerated, chemical etc.).
 As a convenience, we can create a type alias for the function, but that is entirerly optional.
 The definition of the `TrainLoader` class now becomes: